umbraco/UmbracoDocs/Getting-Started/Backoffice/Property-Editors/Built-in-Property-Editors/Listview/index.md

 `Returns: IEnumerable<IPublishedContent>`

-**List View** display a list of category when it is enabled on a documentype that has children.
+**List View** display a list of categories when it is enabled on a Document Type that has children.

 ![List view example](images/listview.png)